An official website of the United States government

 Occupations are based on the Standard Occupational Classification system.
-An asterisk (*) next to an occupation title indicates the occupation has the same title but not necessarily the same content as an 2010 SOC occupation.
 For more information about the occupational classification used in 2011, see the Frequently Asked Questions (FAQ).
 For definitions of any occupation, or a more complete profile, see www.bls.gov/oes/current/oes_stru.htm.

-Industry data is based on the North American Industrial Classification System (NAICS).
-Charts use OES data for NAICS sectors and 4-digit industries.
+Industry data are based on the North American Industrial Classification System (NAICS).
+Charts use OEWS data for NAICS sectors and 4-digit industries.
 Charts show the largest 10 occupations for each industry.
 For a more complete occupational profile of any industry, including wages, in sortable tables go to www.bls.gov/oes/current/oessrci.htm.
-OES data is also available for 3-digit NAICS industries and for selected 5-digit industries for a total of almost 500 industries.
+OEWS data are also available for 3-, 4-, and selected 5- and 6-digit NAICS industries.

 Data values that are illustrated in the charts can be seen by hovering over the bars within the charts.
 They can also be exported to Excel files.
 Data values in maps can be obtained by hovering over the state or area.
-Data for almost 600 areas is available in downloadable Excel files at www.bls.gov/special.requests/oes/oesm11ma.zip.
+Data for almost 600 areas are available in downloadable Excel files at www.bls.gov/oes/special-requests/oesm21ma.zip.